History of Jessore: Medieval

 After the fall of the Hussain Shahi dynasty, Bengal experienced political fragmentation.
-Jashore saw establishment of a local dynasty.
-During the so-called twelve-lord period of Bengal, Pratapaditya was a quasi-independent ruler of Jashore who built up a significant local military force including a large fleet.
-Following the invasions of Man Singh and Islam Khan Chishti, the rein of Jashore passed to new landlords sanctioned by the Mughal empire.
+Jashore saw the establishment of a local dynasty.
+During the so-called twelve-lord period of Bengal, Pratapaditya was a quasi-independent ruler of Jashore who built up a significant local military force, including a large fleet.
+Following the invasions of Man Singh and Islam Khan Chishti, the reign of Jashore passed to new landlords sanctioned by the Mughal Empire.
 Pratapaditya was portrayed in various poetic, semi-legendary, or hagiographic works by authors like Bharat Chandra, Ramram Basu, and Sarala Devi Chaudhurani, among others.